cdrischler/compphysics-summer-tutorials/journals.md

 (Software descriptions were copied from the developers' websites.)

 Feel free to explore different reference managers and choose the one that best suits your needs and interests.
+See also [here](https://libguides.mit.edu/c.php?g=695148&p=4928673) for more information.

 ## Accessing published articles